wp-plugins/entrywizard/readme.txt

 == Changelog ==

+= 0.9.6 =
+* Changed to optionally add the prefix to the image file on upload instead of on download, making it easier to download image files with the correct prefix via ftp.
+This required the removal of the item_id substitution option in the prefix.
+* Changed to require a minimum longest dimension for uploaded images instead of a minimum area.
+Where a value was already set for the minimum area, set the minimum longest dimension to the square root of the minimum area.
+This makes it possible to require the longest dimension to be within certain limits.
+* Widened the text input field for the prefix.
+* Alert the user if no action is selected on the item list page.
+* Remember previously selected parameters on the item list page.
+* Move progess bar to above submit button on upload form.
+* Fixed bottom apply button not working on the item list page.
+* Fixed to work with a wordpress admin area that uses https.
+* Fixed an error in the custom field substitution code.
+* Improved some error message handling.
+* Fixed bad help display on admin item list page

 = 0.9.5 =
 * changed method of handling custom data, to avoid having to edit the plugin's own files.
 * increased time limit for upload processing
 * fixed bug in display of some error messages in older browsers

 = 0.9.4 =
 * stop users from uploading to a closed webform using an old page